 You can leave a bequest to support our work by making a promise in your will, living trust or codicil.
-Certain assets, such as an insurance policy, retirement account or bank account, can be left by way of a beneficiary designation.
-With a bequest, or beneficiary gift, the asset is transferred to charity once the donor passes away.
-A bequest is one of the least complex and most effective ways of supporting our mission when you no longer have the need for using that asset.
+The asset is transferred once the donor passes away.
+A bequest is one of the least complex and most effective ways of supporting our mission when you no longer have the need for that asset.

-For a free copy of “Planning Your Legacy: A Guide to Providing for Your Family and Supporting the Causes You Care About,” please contact Vice President for Fund and Membership Development Scott Mueller at 916-648-1406 ext.
-142 or smueller@calwaterfowl. or click here to download a PDF of the guide.
+For a free copy of "Planning Your Legacy: A Guide to Providing for Your Family and Supporting the Causes You Care About," please contact Vice President for Fund and Membership Development Scott Mueller at smueller@calwaterfowl or 916-648-1406 ext.
+142, or click here (PDF).LEARN MORE

 California Waterfowl owns six wetland properties spanning from the Butte Sink to the Tulare Basin.
 We use these properties to provide wintering and breeding habitat for waterfowl, for educational programs (including hunter education camps), and to offer hunting to the general public through our Hunt Program.
 Your donation of a duck club or other managed wetland can help further these efforts; alternatively, you can donate property that CWA can liquidate or maintain to support operating expenses.